 Only modern regex flavors support mode modifiers.
 When the Modifiers button is disabled, or you turned it off, you need to use whatever mechanism your application or programming library provides to set the matching modes your regular expression needs.
 RegexMagic indicates this in the bottommost box on the Regex panel.
 The list of "required options" are the options that your regular expression depends on.
 You have to turn them on to make your regex work as RegexMagic indented.
 For completeness, RegexMagic also indicates the remaining options that the application supports as "unused options".
 Turning unused options on or off will not affect your regular expression.

-After selecting the application and toggling the Free-spacing and Mode modifiers buttons as needed, click Generate button to generate your regular expression following your specifications on the Match panel.
+After selecting the application and toggling the and buttons as needed, click Generate button to generate your regular expression following your specifications on the Match panel.
 If you specified a replacement action on the Action panel, the Generate button generates a replacement text too.
 If the regular expression can’t be generated for some reason, the RegexMagic Assistant tells you why.

 Once clicked, the Generate button stays down until you click it again.
 While the button is down, RegexMagic will automatically regenerate your regular expression and replacement text each time you change something on the Match or Action panel.
 If the regular expression can’t be generated for some reason, nothing will be displayed until you correct the error.
 To see the error message in the Assistant, click the Generate button again, even if it is already down.